(Grades Pre-K-4)

 Teacher: Sarah Pasquale

-(ASL) Elementary American Sign Language (Grades 1-3)
+(ASL) American Sign Language (Grades 1-3)

 In this engaging and interactive class, young learners will embark on an exciting journey into the world of American Sign Language (ASL).
 Designed specifically for students in grades 1-3, the course will introduce basic ASL vocabulary, such as greetings, colors, numbers, animals, and common everyday phrases.
 Through fun activities like games, storytelling, students will develop an understanding of the importance of non-verbal communication and learn how to express themselves in a new and unique way.